 HOW DOES IT LOOK:

 IMAX and Warner Bros. come together to produce this doc and they do fantastic work with it.
 I watched the digital version in glorious 4K and it seriously was glorious.
 This film was beautifully shot.
 The stunning terrains and forests, mountains, cliffs, the shots of the pandas climbing trees, nearly every shot is picturesque.

 This film needs to be experienced in high-definition, such as 4K in order to get the full experience.

 I had so much fun watching this.
 From the educational standpoint, it provides some fundamental insight into the lives of pandas and the human care to those not in the wild.
 Pandas are just too adorable so it’s not hard to find yourself engaged by their cuteness.

 What connected with me the most was the bond they are capable of forming with humans.
-The people depicted in this film managed to form such a strong bond with these animals that they became their parental figures and caretakers.
+The people depicted in this film managed to form such a strong bond with these animals that they became parental figures and caretakers to these pandas.
 I also enjoyed learning how playful and silly pandas can be.
 Was I entertained by all this?
 Yes!

 SHOULD YOU SEE IT:

 The good thing about Pandas is that it’s about 45 minutes long.
 The bad thing about Pandas is that it’s only about 45 minutes long.
 It’s a quick and easy watch.
 Absolutely interesting.

 It would have been great to get more content and a little more backstory on the people in the film, as well as featuring some additional pandas.
 I feel this documentary could have easily been extended with more content.

 This is a fantastic choice for the kids and family.
 I can’t see why this wouldn’t appeal to everyone.
 It would be great to see more of these documentaries produced by bigger studios.
 The production quality is top-level and the narration by actress Kristen Bell was in sync with the narrative of the story.